asimhashmi/MyReads/README.md

 ### Running the App

-Start the app by enter following command in the project folder
+Start the app by enter following command in terminal when you are in the project folder

 ```
 npm start